tanveerkn/Reputation-Score-Model/README.md

 ### data_set.csv
 The datasetr consist of the 20 features of 500 twitter users including the reputation score for eah user.
 These features consist of both the user level and content level entities.
 ### feature_extraction.py
-This python scipt is used to calculate the reputation score of a twitter user based on
+This python scipt is used to calculate the reputation score of a twitter user based on [a link](https://stackoverflow.com/questions/48157259/python-tweepy-api-user-timeline-for-list-of-multiple-users-error)

 - Social reputation of the user
 - Content score of the tweets